hnxue/support_rnn/README.md

 All posts are from Alzconnected.com.

+This project will enable us to answer the question, whether dementia caregivers receive the support they need from social support forums by classifying the support needed and support provided.
+We can further help caregivers by understanding the social support dynamics.

 ### Social support

 There are several different ways to categorize social support, and most of them fall in two broad categories, emotional and non-emotional.